inspiredlabs/cwb/README.md

 The serious side of `play`:
 - Play is how children naturally learn and it's fundamental to every childs development.
 - Play instructs by doing.
-How the world works becomes intrinsically clear through repetitiuos, immersive experiences.
+How the world works becomes intrinsically clear through repetitious, immersive experiences.
 - Leverage play to inform what we want to make go viral.

 Aim to include: